AliRaza-9/Bash/README.md

 # Bash Practice

-## this repo is to practice bash commands and scripting
+## This repo is to practice bash commands and scripting